-I was inspired to make this Mason Jar salad after reading Chocolate and Marrow’s Mason Jar Campfire Pancakes recipe on Brooke’s beautiful blog.
-I love dreaming up new camping menu ideas, I adore anything in a Mason jar, so when I read how she prepares her made-from-scratch pancakes before she goes camping, I knew I wanted to be just as organized and do the same.
+I was inspired to make this Mason Jar dessert after reading Chocolate and Marrow's Mason Jar Campfire Pancakes recipe on Brooke's beautiful blog.
+I love dreaming up new camping menu ideas and I adore anything in a Mason jar.
+When I read how she prepares her made-from-scratch pancakes before she goes camping, I knew I wanted to be just as organized and do the same.

 And it will be even better if you let it sit until you've got your campsite set up!
 Make it at home the day before and let all that fresh fruit soak up the sweet and tart Limoncello.

-I have fond memories of our camping trips when I was a kid: visions of my dad cooking bacon in a cast iron pan over a fire in Banff and the smell of slightly burnt toast cooked over the fire slathered with Mom’s homemade strawberry jam.
+I have fond memories of our camping trips when I was a kid.
+I have visions of my dad cooking bacon in a cast iron pan over a fire in Banff and the smell of slightly burnt toast cooked over the fire slathered with Mom's homemade strawberry jam.

 But best of all, I remember those tiny boxes of Kellogg's cereal!
 We would slit open the box, pour some milk in and eat it right out the box.
 The sugary kind was the most sought after, as we were never allowed them at home.
 Being the youngest, and therefore the last in the pecking order, I never got the Sugar Smacks or the Corn Pops.
 I grudgingly accepted the Frosted Flakes because, while they were basically just like the Corn Flakes we had at home, at least they had sugar on them.

 Just because you're camping does not mean resorting to hot dogs, hamburgers, s'mores and sugary cereals.
 Up your game this year, and try "glamping."
 There's a world of healthy camping culinary possibilities that won't take a lot of precious time away from your outdoor fun, but will make special memories.

 - 2 cups fresh fruit cut into bite-sized pieces.
 Use pineapple, cantaloupe, strawberries, grapes, oranges, or whatever is in season.
 Avoid using tender berries that might get crushed.

 - 2 oz Limoncello liqueur